karashiiro/xiv-resources/README.md

 # xiv-resources
 A list of websites and tools for FFXIV.
+PRs welcome.

 ## Websites
 Name|Description